 My favorites off the GI Blues soundtrack are “Pocketful of Rainbows,” “Doin the Best I Can,” “What’s She Really Like,” and “Frankfurt Special” is REALLY catchy.
 Besides my original 1960 issue 33 1/3 rpm GI Blues album, I also have the FTD release of Cafe Europa GI Blues Vol 2, the double album of the GI Blues sessions.
 With Scotty Moore, DJ Fontana, the Jordanaires (among others), Elvis recorded the soundtrack at RCA Studios in Hollywood on April 27, 28 and May 6, 1960.
-The soundtrack reached #1 on Billboard pop chart, remaining on the chart for 111 weeks and earned a Grammy nomination for Best Soundtrack Album.
+The soundtrack spent 10 weeks at #1 on Billboard pop chart in 1960, remaining on the chart for 111 weeks and earned a Grammy nomination for Best Soundtrack Album.
 Included is a different version of “Blue Suede Shoes,” which in the movie is played on the jukebox selected by a patron who “wants to hear the original” rather than the live music by Tulsa and his band.
 A very clever in-joke.
 The other songs rounding out the soundtrack are “GI Blues,” “Tonight is So Right for Love,” “Didya Ever,” “Shoppin’ Around” (I just love Elvis’ sexy subtle little laugh at the end), “Big Boots,” and my absolute least favorite Elvis song of all time “Wooden Heart” (and I’m German!).
 Leiber and Stoller presented two songs, “Dog Face” and “Tulsa’s Blues,” for the soundtrack, which were rejected by Colonel Parker most likely because he saw them as a threat to his control over Elvis as they ‘stirred up funny ideas in Elvis.’

 **I consulted Elvis: The Elvis Files Vol 3, Elvis The Movies, Reel Elvis, Elvis Presley in the Movies, Elvis Films Faq, Elvis Elvis Elvis The King and His Movies for more information**